Tutorial: Azure Active Directory single sign-on (SSO) integration with Cisco AnyConnect

 Now you can apply SAML Authentication to a VPN Tunnel Configuration.

 tunnel-group AC-SAML webvpn-attributes saml identity-provider https://sts.windows.net/xxxxxxxxxxxxx/ authentication saml end write mem

 There is a feature with the SAML IdP configuration - If you make changes to the IdP config you need to remove the saml identity-provider config from your Tunnel Group and re-apply it for the changes to become effective.

 Create Cisco AnyConnect test user

 In this section, you create a user called Britta Simon in Cisco AnyConnect.
 Work with Cisco AnyConnect support team to add the users in the Cisco AnyConnect platform.
 Users must be created and activated before you use single sign-on.

-When you click the Cisco AnyConnect tile in the Access Panel, you should be automatically signed in to the Cisco AnyConnect for which you set up SSO.
+- You can use Microsoft Access Panel.
+When you click the Cisco AnyConnect tile in the Access Panel, you should be automatically signed in to the Cisco AnyConnect for which you set up the SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.

 Once you configure Cisco AnyConnect you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Cloud App Security.